LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 LinkedIn Lead Gen Forms + Google Sheets

-Establishing a LinkedIn Lead Gen Forms and Google Sheets integration via LeadsBridge seamlessly creates spreadsheet rows within Google Sheets.
+LinkedIn Lead Gen Forms and Google Sheets integration seamlessly creates spreadsheet rows within Google Sheets.
 This automation is triggered every time you receive a Lead Gen Form response.

 LinkedIn Lead Gen Forms + GoToWebinar integration

-Integrate your LinkedIn Lead Gen Forms with GoToWebinar through LeadsBridge to seamlessly connect registrants to your webinars.
-This integration allows you to automatically transfer leads to GoToWebinar, while enabling you to add them as webinar registrants.
+Integrate your LinkedIn Lead Gen Forms with GoToWebinar to seamlessly guide registrants to your webinars.
+While automatically transferring leads to GoToWebinar, it enables you to add them as webinar registrants.

 Oracle Eloqua + LinkedIn Lead Gen Forms integration

-By leveraging the Oracle Eloqua + LinkedIn Lead Gen Forms integration by LeadsBridge, you can create seamless lead management.
-Also, it can boost how you run your lead nurturing process, which enhances your marketing automation capabilities and drives better results.
+Oracle Eloqua + LinkedIn Lead Gen Forms integration helps you create seamless lead management.
+Also, it can improve how you run your lead nurturing process, enhancing your marketing automation capabilities and driving better results.

 Monitor your LinkedIn advertising campaign and download leads